kartik-2005/Assembler/README.md

 sample_input.txt

-#### **How to compile the programs**

-If you have 'make' installed on your system, you can just type make.

-This will create two executable files named 'onepass' and 'twopass'.

-If you want to remove the executables and output files later, you can type

-make clean

 #### **How to run the programs**

 Before running, make sure opcodes.txt and sample\_input.txt are in the same folder as the compiled programs.